2019 Dallas courthouse shooting: Shooting

 A man, identified as Brian Isaack Clyde, opened fire near Earle Cabell Federal Building and Courthouse, before making his way to the glass door of the building and opening fire inside.
-Three officers from the Federal Protective Service returned fire.
-Following an exchange of gunfire, in which Clyde was fatally shot by one or more federal officers, he ran towards the parking lot and fired five more rounds before he collapsed.
+Three security officers employed by Paragon systems and contracted by the Federal Protective Service returned fire.
+Following an exchange of gunfire, in which Clyde was mortally wounded by one or more federal officers, he ran towards the parking lot and fired five more rounds before he collapsed.
 Federal officers performed CPR and took Clyde to the Baylor University Medical Center, approximately 2 miles from the courthouse, where he was pronounced deceased.
 Authorities later detonated his vehicle.
 At the time of the shooting, Clyde was carrying more than 150 rounds of ammunition.

 Photojournalist Tom Fox, who works for The Dallas Morning News, was at the courthouse on assignment to take pictures of a defendant in a charter school fraud case when the shooting started; he was able to capture two photos of the suspect through a telephoto zoom lens before taking cover behind a pillar adjacent to the entrance.
 He took a video and additional photos of the scene after the suspect had been shot by law enforcement officers.

 Perpetrator

-Brian Isaack Clyde (September 30, 1996 – June 17, 2019), a 22-year-old male, was a private first class in the U.S. Army, and was honorably discharged after serving as an infantryman from August 2015 to February 2017.
+Brian Isaack Clyde (September 30, 1996 – June 17, 2019), a 22-year-old male from Plano, Texas, was a private first class in the U.S. Army, and was honorably discharged after serving as an infantryman from August 2015 to February 2017.
 According to The Dallas Morning News, he was stationed at Fort Campbell in Kentucky.
 He was not deployed to a war zone during his time in the military.

+His mother, originally from Panama, and his father divorced when Brian Clyde was a toddler.
+Clyde attended Woodrow Wilson High School in Dallas for part of his freshman year in 2012, but later withdrew and moved south to Austin later that year.

 At the time of the shooting, Clyde had recently graduated from Del Mar College in Corpus Christi, Texas, with an associate degree in applied science in nondestructive testing technology.
+He stayed for a week in Plano with his father before moving to an apartment in Fort Worth to take a job with an aerospace company.

 Although Clyde had not been of "investigative interest" to the FBI, his half-brother had contacted the Federal Bureau of Investigation (FBI) three years before the shooting, alleging that Clyde was suicidal and had a fascination with guns.
 The FBI did not follow up on the tip because there was no specific threat specified.
 Investigations into his social media history took place.